MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 #### Enable experimental APIs

 In addition to [enabling this experiment](#turn-on-experimental-features) in the Microsoft Edge DevTools, open a new tab in Microsoft Edge and navigate to `edge://flags`.
 In the **Search flags** textbox, enter **Experimental Web Platform features**, select **Disabled**, and set this flag to **Enabled**.
 Restart Microsoft Edge.
-You are now able to enhance your website or app for dual-screen and foldable devices using [CSS media queries and the JavaScript Windows Segment Enumeration API](GitHubFoldablesExplainer).
+You are now able to enhance your website or app for dual-screen and foldable devices using [CSS media queries and the JavaScript Windows Segment Enumeration API][GitHubFoldablesExplainer].

 :::image type="complex" source="./media/experiments-dual-screen-emulation-edge-flags.msft.png" alt-text="Enabling the Experimental Web Platform features flag" lightbox="./media/experiments-dual-screen-emulation.msft.png":::
    Enabling the Experimental Web Platform features flag
 :::image-end:::

 > [!NOTE]
-> If you are using [CSS media queries or the JavaScript Windows Segment Enumeration API](GitHubFoldablesExplainer) to enhance your website or app for the [Surface Duo](SurfaceDuo), you must also enable the **Experimental Web Platform features** flag in the [Android Microsoft Edge app](AndroidEdge) on your [Surface Duo](SurfaceDuo) device.
+> If you are using [CSS media queries or the JavaScript Windows Segment Enumeration API][GitHubFoldablesExplainer] to enhance your website or app for the [Surface Duo][SurfaceDuo], you must also enable the **Experimental Web Platform features** flag in the [Android Microsoft Edge app][AndroidEdge] on your [Surface Duo][SurfaceDuo] device.
-> If the **Experimental Web Platform features** flag is enabled in [desktop Microsoft Edge](DesktopEdge) and disabled in the [Android Microsoft Edge app](AndroidEdge), the behavior of your website or app in the Surface Duo emulator in desktop Microsoft Edge will not match with the [Android Microsoft Edge app](AndroidEdge) on [Surface Duo](SurfaceDuo).
-Ensure that the flags are matching across Android and desktop Microsoft Edge to successfully use the Surface Duo emulator in [desktop Microsoft Edge](DesktopEdge).
+> If the **Experimental Web Platform features** flag is enabled in [desktop Microsoft Edge][DesktopEdge] and disabled in the [Android Microsoft Edge app][AndroidEdge], the behavior of your website or app in the Surface Duo emulator in desktop Microsoft Edge will not match with the [Android Microsoft Edge app][AndroidEdge] on [Surface Duo][SurfaceDuo].
+Ensure that the flags are matching across Android and desktop Microsoft Edge to successfully use the Surface Duo emulator in [desktop Microsoft Edge][DesktopEdge].

 #### Testing on foldable and dual-screen devices

-When emulating the [Surface Duo](SurfaceDuo) in a dual-screen posture in Microsoft Edge, the *seam* (the space between the two screens) is drawn over your website or app.
-This is an accurate representation of the way your website or app will render in the [Microsoft Edge Android app](AndroidEdge) on [Surface Duo](SurfaceDuo) so you may need to adjust your content to display better along the seam.
-[Learn about adapting your website or app to the seam in our Surface Duo documentation](SurfaceDuoSeamDocs).
+When emulating the [Surface Duo][SurfaceDuo] in a dual-screen posture in Microsoft Edge, the *seam* (the space between the two screens) is drawn over your website or app.
+This is an accurate representation of the way your website or app will render in the [Microsoft Edge Android app][AndroidEdge] on [Surface Duo][SurfaceDuo] so you may need to adjust your content to display better along the seam.
+[Learn about adapting your website or app to the seam in our Surface Duo documentation][SurfaceDuoSeamDocs].

-The [Device Toolbar](DevToolsDocsDeviceToolbar) has additional features to help you test your website or app in multiple postures and orientations.
+The [Device Toolbar][DevToolsDocsDeviceToolbar] has additional features to help you test your website or app in multiple postures and orientations.
 Click **Rotate** ![Rotate][ImageRotateIcon] to rotate the viewport to landscape orientation.
 Combine this feature with **Span** ![Span][ImageSpanIcon] to toggle between single-screen or folded and dual-screen or unfolded postures.
 Together, these features enable testing your website or app in all four possible postures and orientations.

 :::image type="complex" source="./media/experiments-dual-screen-emulation-rotate-span.msft.png" alt-text="Matrix of postures and orientations for dual-screen and foldable devices" lightbox="./media/experiments-dual-screen-emulation-rotate-span.msft.png":::
    Matrix of postures and orientations for dual-screen and foldable devices